charleneweiss/charleneweiss.github.io/index.md

 <span style="color:gray">Jan 24</span>: I will give a talk in the [Oberseminar Groups and Geometry](https://www.math.uni-bielefeld.de/groupsgeometry/seminar.php?ID=156) at Bielefeld University, Germany.

-<span style="color:gray">Dec 23</span>: I am an invited speaker for the 1-day-colloquium in memory of Frédéric Vanhove at Ghent University, Belgium.
+<span style="color:gray">Dec 23</span>: I am an invited speaker for the 1-day-colloquium [On the mathematics of Frédéric Vanhove](https://cage.ugent.be/~aneri/CFV23) at Ghent University, Belgium.

 <span style="color:gray">July 23</span>: I will give a talk at [RICCOTA2023](https://riccota2023.math.uniri.hr).